-While scrolling through my newsfeed a couple of days ago, I found myself smiling at a Twitter post. hungary coronavirus law
+While scrolling through my newsfeed a couple of days ago, I found myself smiling at a Twitter post. hungary covid emergency powers

 It said that Hungary joined a statement adopted by the member states of the European Union, urging that coronavirus emergency measures must be temporary and in line with rule of law standards.